JHM 2.7t and 2.8l Timing Belt Kit Install (FREE on YouTube - Link Inside)

 I definitely recommend buying it.
 It is worth every cent.

 Another recommendation: also get the Rental for the cam lock bar and crank lock pin.
 You may be able to mark all pulleys, so you can get the things back into the same place like they were.
 But I my case, with the help of the lock bar and the lock pin, I found out that the belt was actually one tooth off.
 This is something that you can only discover by properly locking cams and crank.
-Review by Manuel (Posted on 1/9/2011)
+(Posted on 1/9/2011)

 - Tired of reading and looking a few pictures?
 Tired of browsing through the online forums trying to figure out what to do?
 This DVD is the answer.
 It was a HUGE help in my timing belt replacement.
 I probably watched the video, including cam locking bar supplement, three times before the actual install.
 It was nice to be able SEE what needed to be done and helpful hints along the way.
 The only thing that was really missing, not the fault of the DVD, was how to take off the front bumper.
 What I pulled from the internet didn't match my car and I had to revert to searching the shop manual.
 Again, not the DVD's fault.
 Great product!
-Review by randall (Posted on 2/13/2009)
+(Posted on 2/12/2009)